Alibaba, Tencent back Chinese cyber law facing overseas critics

-WUZHEN, China China's Alibaba Group Holding Ltd (BABA.N) and Tencent Holdings Ltd (0700.HK) rallied behind Beijing's recently-imposed cyber security law on Thursday, following criticism of it from overseas technology rivals.
+WUZHEN, China (Reuters) - China's Alibaba Group Holding Ltd (BABA.N) and Tencent Holdings Ltd (0700.HK) rallied behind Beijing's recently-imposed cyber security law on Thursday, following criticism of it from overseas technology rivals.

 The country's two tech giants also urged closer cooperation between the public and private sectors at China's third World Internet Conference, which has focused on heightened threats to cyber security over the past year, including disruptions to financial systems and online terrorist radicalization.